-3. HCP with severe to critical illness or who are severely immunocompromised:
+HCP with severe to critical illness who are not moderately to severely immunocompromised could return to work after the following criteria have been met:

-- At least 10 days and up to 20 days have passed since symptoms first appeared and - At least 24 hours have passed since last fever without the use of fever-reducing medications and - Symptoms (e.g., cough, shortness of breath) have improved - Consider consultation with infection control experts - 4.
-A negative test result is NOT required prior to returning to work.
+- At least 10 days and up to 20 days have passed since symptoms first appeared, and - At least 24 hours have passed since last fever without the use of feverreducing medications, and - Symptoms (e.g., cough, shortness of breath) have improved. - The test-based strategy as described below for moderately to severely immunocompromised HCP can be used to inform the duration of work restriction.